 Prior to his election to Congress, Fred worked for President Ronald Reagan in the Office of Management and Budget (OMB).
 While at OMB, he learned from President Reagan’s example that it does not matter who gets the credit, as long as the job gets done.
 That has been Fred’s approach since he was first elected to Congress in 1986 and continues today.

-In 2010, Fred was selected by his House colleagues to serve as Chairman of the Committee on Energy and Commerce, which has jurisdiction over matters concerning energy, healthcare, the environment, telecommunications, commerce, manufacturing, and trade, as well as oversight and investigations.
-Bipartisan success has been a staple during Fred’s tenure as chairman of the committee.
+From 2010 to 2016, Fred was selected by his House colleagues to serve as Chairman of the Committee on Energy and Commerce.
+This pivotal committee has jurisdiction over matters concerning energy, healthcare, the environment, telecommunications, commerce, manufacturing, and trade, as well as oversight and investigations.
+Hard work and bipartisan success was a staple during Fred’s tenure as chairman of the committee.
 In fact, under Fred’s leadership, the Committee passed 354 legislative measures through the House of Representatives and saw 202 of those measures signed into law by the president.

-Fred’s top priorities are job creation, economic growth, and working to help all residents of Southwest Michigan live longer, better lives.
+Fred’s top priorities remain job creation, economic growth, and working to help all residents of Southwest Michigan live longer, better lives.